Task lighting gets the job done

 Lamps like the Optic Magnifying Desk Light with 1.5 X magnification make those small parts seem more manageable as well as saving eyestrain.
 It’s great for cross-stitch or tapestry work and even for reading books with tiny print.

-If the task in hand calls for a magnifying mirror and task lighting, the Illuminated Swing Arm Magnifying Mirror provides both in one handsome wall mounted unit.
+If the task in hand calls for a magnifying mirror and task lighting, the Illuminated Swing Arm Magnifying Mirror provides both in one good-looking wall mounted unit.

 People still read books, printed on paper and bound between covers.
 Some of the most popular task lighting products are reading lamps.
-People read in all sorts of places, in their armchairs, in bed, on trains and aeroplanes.
-In trains and ‘planes you are stuck with the lighting provided so that leaves your armchair or bed.
-Ideally you want a light that you can turn off whilst in bed, meaning you don’t disturb your partner.
+Armchairs and beds are popular locations for enjoying a good book and both can be made more reader-friendly.
+And with the latter you ideally want a light that you can turn off whilst in bed, meaning you don't disturb your partner.